DamianZaremba/damianzaremba.co.uk/content/_posts/2013-01-20-what-is-anycast-and-why-would-i-use-it.markdown

 ![]({% postfile e-s-w_triangle-l3-routes-failure.jpeg %})

-In summary using routing between the 3 offices allows for transparent failover and best-performance access.
+In summary using routing between the 3 offices allows for transparent fail over and best-performance access.
 In a more complicated topology this is very useful.

 Essentially, this is also how 'Anycast' works - the main difference being is we're dealing with multiple nodes, rather than just re-advertising a single node (route).
 The routing doesn't care either way - it will choose the 'best' path based on what it knows about.